zszach23/Library-Management-System/README.md

 ### Files

 * **Management System** acts as a virtual menu system that can be logged in by students and librarian.
 The user can also change and view settings.

+* **System Database** is a simulated data base that holds user information.
+It is how the menu system interacts with user data, including IDs and passwords.

 * **Users**